 Ask.
 Then listen.

-Those are key actions someone can take if they fear a family member or friend might be thinking about suicide.
+Those are key actions someone can take if they fear a family member or friend might be struggling with their mental health.

 To have a conversation may seem difficult, but it’s better than doing nothing.

-Dr. Spring and Ashlea McMartin, a licensed professional clinical counselor and clinical manager for Sanford Health who specializes in trauma and crisis response, offer insights about suicide.
-They also have guidance for what to say — and what to avoid — when you’re having that conversation with someone.
+Dr. Spring and Ashlea McMartin, a licensed professional clinical counselor and clinical manager for Sanford Health who specializes in trauma and crisis response, offer insights about mental health support.
+They also have guidance for what to say — and what to avoid — when you’re checking in with someone.

 Signs to watch for

 Watch for other changes in behavior, too, such as their day-to-day routine, McMartin said.
-Listen to their language.
-Do they talk about the future as if they won’t be around — as if things will be taken care of and they’re no longer needed?
-Consider the comments as an indicator to have a conversation.
+Do they show signs of sadness or hopelessness?
+Do they show less interest in activities they once enjoyed?
+Consider these signs as an indicator to have a conversation.

 Suggestions for what to say